An Eastern Washington Cowboy Opens a Steakhouse in Woodinville

 In 2018, Thiessen opened the first Walla Walla Steak Co. in Walla Walla with business partners Philip Christofides and Paul Mackay (known for opening the second iteration of El Gaucho), and his business became part of the Revelers Club loyalty program.
 In 2020, Thiessen also became a managing partner of Walla Walla’s Yellowhawk Resort.
 He’s the majority owner and managing partner of the Woodinville restaurant, with Christofides and Chad Mackay as silent partners.

-Though Thiessen doesn’t have immediate plans for more restaurants, he says he hopes to bring Walla Walla Steakhouse and Crossbuck Brewing to more parts of the West (outside of downtown city cores), in places like Washington, Oregon, and Montana, soon.
+In the near future, Thiesen hopes to bring Walla Walla Steakhouse and Crossbuck Taproom to more parts of the West (outside of downtown city cores), in places like Washington, Idaho, Oregon, and Montana, soon.

-Woodinville’s Walla Walla Steak Co. and Crossbuck Brewing is located at 13205 NE 175th Street.
+Woodinville’s Walla Walla Steak Co. and Crossbuck Taproom is located at 13205 NE 175th Street.
 It’s open Wednesday through Sunday, 3 to 9 p.m.